-Due to our efforts to proactively provide a safe environment for our audience, artists, and staff, this performance has been postponed.
+Due to our efforts to proactively provide a safe environment for our audience, artists, and staff, this performance has been postponed from its original date of March 22.
 The rescheduled performance will take place on Thursday, October 1 at 7:30pm.

 If you have purchased tickets to this event, you will have exclusive access to your seats for this rescheduled performance until July 6, 2020, when any remaining available seats go on sale.